Jarosite: Antarctica deep borehole

-On Earth, jarosite is mainly associated with the ultimate stage of pyrite oxidation in clay environment and can also be found in mine tailings waste where acidic conditions prevail.
-Against all expectations, jarosite has also been fortuitously discovered in minute quantities in the form of small dust particules in ice cores recovered from a deep borehole in Antarctica.
-This surprising discovery was made by geologists who were searching for specific minerals capable to indicate ice age cycles within the layers of a 1620 meters-long ice core.
-Geologists speculate that jarosite dust could also have accumulated within ice on glaciers on Mars.
-However, this hypothesis is a matter of controverses, because on Mars jarosite deposits can be very thick (up to 10 meters); but Mars is also a very dusty planet and in the absence of plate tectonic on Mars glacial dust deposits might have accumulated during long periods of time.
+On Earth, jarosite is mainly associated with the ultimate stage of pyrite oxidation in clay environment, and can also be found in mine tailings waste where acidic conditions prevail.
+Against all expectations, jarosite has also been fortuitously discovered in minute quantities in the form of small dust particles in ice cores recovered from a deep borehole in Antarctica.
+That surprising discovery was made by geologists who were searching for specific minerals capable of indicating ice age cycles within the layers of a 1620-meter-long ice core.
+Geologists speculate that jarosite dust could also have accumulated within ice in glaciers on Mars.
+However, that hypothesis is a matter of controversy because, on Mars, jarosite deposits can be very thick (up to 10 meters).
+However, Mars is also a very dusty planet and, in the absence of plate tectonics on Mars, glacial dust deposits might have accumulated over long periods of time.